lisachacho/turnip-report/README.md

 # turnip-report

-A Rails + React app for selling/buying turnips on the Stock Exchange in Animal Crossing: New Horizons.
+A Rails + React app for selling/buying turnips on the Stock Market in Animal Crossing: New Horizons.

 *From [Lisa Ciaccio](https://github.com/lisabobisa) and [Cory McDonald](https://github.com/corymcdonald).*